 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted.
 The PI must create a user account in the system to start and submit an application.
-Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization), and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.
+Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.
 Please refer to the Instructions for Applicants (IFA) document for the instructions on adding Key Personnel to an application.
 The IFA document will be available when the application receipts system opens.

-Applications will be accepted beginning at 7 AM central time on October 13, 2021 and must be submitted by 4 PM central time on January 12, 2022.
+Applications will be accepted beginning at 7 AM central time on January 25, 2023 and must be submitted by 4 PM central time on April 18, 2023.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.

-7.1.1.
+7.2.
 Submission Deadline Extension

 The submission deadline may be extended upon a showing of extenuating circumstances.
-A request for a deadline extension based on the need to complete multiple CPRIT or other grants applications will be denied.
+A request for a deadline extension based on the need to complete multiple CPRIT or other grant applications will be denied.
 All requests for extension of the submission deadline must be submitted via email to the CPRIT Helpdesk within 24 hours of the submission deadline.
 Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records.
 Please note that deadline extension requests are very rarely approved.

-7.2.
+7.3.
 Application Components

 Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
-Please refer to the Instructions for Applicants document for details that will be available when the application receipt system opens.
-Submissions that are missing 1 or more components or that do not meet the eligibility requirements listed in section 5 will be administratively withdrawn without review.
+Please refer to the Instructions for Applicants (IFA) document for details that will be available on January 25, 2023.
+Submissions that are missing 1 or more components or do not meet the eligibility requirements listed in section 6 will be administratively withdrawn without review.

-7.2.1.
+7.3.1.
 Abstract and Significance (5,000 characters)

 Clearly explain the question or problem to be addressed and the approach to its answer or solution.
 The specific aims of the application must be obvious from the abstract, although they need not be restated verbatim from the research plan.
 Clearly address how the proposed project, if successful, will have a major impact on the field of cancer research or on the care of patients with cancer.
+Indicate whether this research will address cancers associated with disparities.
 Summarize how the proposed research creates new paradigms or challenges existing ones.
+Summarize the long-term goals of the project, ie, the overall goal(s) of a future grant application based on this research.

-7.2.2.
+7.3.2.
 Layperson's Summary (2,000 characters)

 Provide a layperson's summary of the proposed work.
-Describe, in simple, nontechnical terms, the overall goals of the proposed work, the type(s) of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer prevention research, early diagnosis, or treatment.
+Describe, in simple, nontechnical terms, the overall goals of the proposed work, the type(s) of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer prevention research, early diagnosis, treatment, or survivorship.
 The information provided in this summary will be made publicly available by CPRIT, particularly if the application is recommended for funding.
 Do not include any proprietary information in the layperson's summary.
 The layperson's summary will also be used by advocate reviewers (section 8.1) in evaluating the significance and impact of the proposed work.

-7.2.3.
+7.3.3.
 Goals and Objectives